-Berkeley County has the largest contingent of Reserve Officers in the State.
+Berkeley County has one of the largest contingents of Reserve Officers in the State.
 An average of 40 Reserve Officers are available to augment patrol squads and perform special patrol assignments.
 These officers are trained and certified by the state.
 Classes are offered on an as needed basis.
-For information, call the Reserve Coordinator at (843) 719-4660 or the Uniform Patrol Division at (843) 719-4452.
+For information, call the Training Coordinator at (843) 719-4660 or Captain Dean Kokinda at (843) 719-4668.

 Crime Watch encourages residents in a subdivision, neighborhood, or rural area to be observant of activities and to report suspicious activities to the Sheriff’s Office.
 A booklet is available from the Sheriff’s Office, which explains how to organize and conduct Crime Watch activities in your area.
 You can receive more information about Crime Watch by calling (843) 719-4465.